pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

     php${PHP_VERSION}-mysqli
 ```

-Now let's check the [wordpress documentation](https://make.wordpress.org/hosting/handbook/server-environment / "official wordpress documentation") and let's see what more packages we may need to install for Wordpress.
+Now let's check the wordpress documentation at the server environmnet section (https://make.wordpress.org/hosting/handbook/server-environment/) so we can see what packages we may need to install for Wordpress to work correctly, which would be:

-As you can see, for the full operation of our wordpress, we will have to download the required modules, omitting caching modules and additional ones.
+- A web server; which we already have (nginx)

+- PhP

+- PhP extensions recommended, such as **curl, openssl, redis**...

+- A database such as MariaDB -also, we already have that-.

+If you read the full documentation page, you will notice that many php extensions packages are recommended; we are going to install only some of them.
 For the bonus part, we will also install the redis module -if not sure about doing the bonus part yet, you can install it aynway, it will do no harm-.
 We will also download the wget package needed to download wordpress itself, and the unzip package to unzip the archive with the downloaded wordpress.

 Lastly, we will clean up the cache of all installed module, just to make our image as light as possible.